-The budget cuts that went into effect on March 1, 2013 have resulted in further reductions to TEACH Grant funding for grants that will have a first disbursement on or after October 1, 2013.
+The budget cuts that went into effect on March 1, 2013 have resulted in further changes to TEACH Grant funding for grants that will have a first disbursement on or after October 1, 2013.
 This will impact TEACH Grant awards for the 2014-2015 academic year.
 Award amounts for grants that initially disburse on or after October 1, 2013 and before October 1, 2014 have an annual limit of $3,964.40 per year.
 TEACH Grants that initially disburse on or after October 1, 2014 and before October 1, 2015, have an annual limit of $3,708.00.

 Students may receive more than one annual limit of TEACH Grant funding in an academic year and second annual awards would be subject to the award amounts for those grants that disburse on or after October 1, 2014.

 What is a Grant?